- 7 min. read

 At our startup, Typeform, we have just shifted our entire web/UI design process from Photoshop and Fireworks over to Sketch.
-Based on our collective first-hand experiences, we’d like to discuss some of the app’s features that help us get our design work done more efficiently.
+Based on our collective first-hand experiences, we’d like to discuss some of the web design software’s features that help us get our design work done more efficiently.

 It gets CSS